Here we'll illustrate how to get Enigmail up and running.

 As a third and fundamental requirement you need GnuPG which will be used to perform all cryptographic operations.
 If it is not installed on your system (or Enigmail cannot access it), the Setup Wizard will offer to download and install it for you.

-In any case you should have Thunderbird and your email account fully configured before proceeding to the installation of Enigmail.
+In any case, you should have fully configured your mail client and your email account before proceeding to the installation of Enigmail.

 You can now select Enigmail from Extensions, or click on Search and search for it.
 Once you've found it, click on Install:

 You will get a confirmation dialog warning you not to download software from unknown sources.
-However, the Mozilla site can be trusted and you can safely confirm.
-After installing the extension, you must restart Thunderbird to activate it.
+However, the Interlink Mail & News site can be trusted and you can safely confirm.
+After installing the extension, you have to restart Interlink to activate it.

-To install a downloaded XPI file, drag and drop it to the Extensions tab of Thunderbird’s Add-ons Manager or use its Install Add-on from file.
+- To install a downloaded XPI file, drag and drop it to the Add-ons / Labs Manager, or use the menu item in the upper right corner: Install Add-on from file.